-HOW I CREATE AN INFOGRAPHIC
+HOW I CREATE AN INFOGRAPHIC / DATA VISUALIZATION

-WHAT IS AN INFOGRAPHIC?
+WHAT IS AN INFOGRAPHIC / DATA VISUALIZATION?

-Infographics unite great, modern design with complex numerical data.
+Data visualization and infographics unite great, modern design with complex numerical data.
 People simply love reading infographics and easily understand the data more.

 "Infographics are graphic visual representations of information, data or knowledge intended to present complex information quickly and clearly.
 They can improve cognition by utilizing graphics to enhance the human visual system’s ability to see patterns and trends."

-HOW I CREATE AN INFOGRAPHIC
+HOW I CREATE A DATA VISUALIZATION / INFOGRAPHIC

 PURPOSE OF USE

-Upon receiving the client‘s briefing, I group the data as how it will be displayed in the infographic.
+Upon receiving the client‘s briefing, I group the data as how it will be displayed in the data visualization.
 At this stage, it is very important to thoroughly understand the data as well as finding links and connections between the data groups.
 A logical order of data groups determines the infographic‘s structure.
 Besides that, I scribble the entire infographic on paper in order to find the best design solutions for the data groups.
 This also gives me a feeling for size and order of specific style elements.

 Also shapes require a concept that runs through the infographic like a common thread and matches the theme.
 By the way: According to a study, data is more likely to be remembered when it is displayed in round shapes.
 This can be useful for calls to action ("buy now") for instance.